-Efforts to protect the acoustical environment in our national parks are driven by NPS management policies.
-But before any action can be taken, park planners and managers need reliable data about a park's existing acoustical environment.
+Efforts to protect the soundscape and overall acoustic environment in our national parks are driven by NPS management policies.
+But before any action can be taken, park planners and managers need reliable data about a park's existing acoustic environment.
 What natural and cultural sounds can be heard at the park?
-What types of human-caused noises can be heard?
-Where, when, and how often are they heard, and how loud are they?
+What types of noise can be heard?
+Where, when, and how often are these sounds heard, and how loud are they?

-Through sound monitoring efforts, parks can learn about the acoustical environment as a whole and identify desirable and appropriate sound sources, as well as those that are undesirable in the park setting.
-Information gathered can then be used to identify the potential impacts of non-natural sounds and proposed developments or actions that may affect the acoustical environment.
+Through sound monitoring efforts, parks can learn about the acoustic environment as a whole and identify desirable and appropriate sound sources, as well as those that are undesirable in the park setting.
+Information gathered can then be used to identify the potential impacts of non-natural sounds and proposed developments or actions that may affect the acoustic environment.

 Noise modeling software can help to predict how sounds will spread across a park landscape.
 View The Science of Sound, an NPS presentation, to learn more about noise modeling, view this presentation by NPS Biologist Katie Nuessly (pdf 2.5MB).